What Is Attention Deficit Hyperactivity Disorder (ADHD)?

 - Lisdexamfetamine (Vyvanse)

-- Methylphenidate (Concerta, Daytrana, Metadate, Methylin, Ritalin, Quillivant)
+- Methylphenidate (Concerta, Daytrana, Metadate, Methylin, Ritalin, Quillivant XR)

 But stimulants are not always ideal.
 Why?
 They can be:

 - Addictive.
 Stimulants are controlled substances.
-That means you may get hooked on them.
+That means they can be misused.
 Some adults with ADHD have substance abuse problems or had them in the past.

 - Hard to remember to take.
 Short-acting types of stimulants (versus long-acting) may wear off quickly.
 Since people with ADHD can have trouble with forgetfulness, remembering to take them several times a day can be a challenge.